Veterans Stadium: Notable games and incidents

-Other events at Veterans Stadium
+Other stadium events

 Amateur baseball

 From 1970 to 1987, the Cape Cod Baseball League (CCBL) played its annual all-star game at various major league stadiums.
 The games were interleague contests between the CCBL and the Atlantic Collegiate Baseball League (ACBL).
 The 1984 game was played at Veterans Stadium.
 The CCBL won the game 7–3 behind the performance of winning pitcher and future major leaguer Joe Magrane of the University of Arizona.

 The Liberty Bell Classic, Philadelphia Division I college baseball tournament, was played at the stadium from its inception in 1992 through 2003.
 The original eight schools were: